TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-sync/overview.md

 <ul>
 <li>From Sync v1.5+ and Dashboard or Gateway v5.3.2+, Tyk Sync supports both [Tyk OAS APIs]({{< ref "getting-started/key-concepts/high-level-concepts" >}}) and [Tyk Classic APIs]({{< ref "getting-started/key-concepts/what-is-an-api-definition#api-definition-types" >}}) when working with Tyk Dashboard without special flag and configuration.

 <li>If you're using Sync v1.4.1 to v1.4.3, you must set the [allow-unsafe-oas]({{< ref "tyk-dashboard/configuration#allow_unsafe_oas" >}}) configuration in Dashboard, and the flag `--allow-unsafe-oas` when invoking Tyk Sync if you want to use Tyk Sync to migrate Tyk OAS APIs.

-<li>API Category is not supported in Tyk Sync for Tyk OAS APIs.
+In Tyk Sync v1.4.1 to 1.4.3, API Category is not supported for Tyk OAS APIs.
 </ul>
 {{< /note >}}